Lil-Skiirrtt/SC4RLXNE-CFW/README.md

 Follow the instructions in the order of numérotation

+if the downrgrader isn't released yet:
+* download and install the latest version of evilnat PEX -> Custom Firmware Tools -> QA -> enable QA flag (normal or advanced it doesn't matter) -> Go back -> Dump tools -> Dump ERK and wait for the 2 beep and the confirmation message (must be successfull, if not restart your PS3 and try again) -> Go back -> Cex2Dex -> Convert to DEX (your console will automatically restart) then install SC4RLXNE CFW

 ## Advice of installation
 * 1. Dump your NOR/NAND memory (keep you dump safe)
 * 2. Flash your NVRAM